RetroDECK/ES-DE/USERGUIDE.md

 **Render blur** _(OpenGL renderer only)_

 Whether to use a shader to render a slight horizontal blur which somewhat simulates a well-used CRT monitor.
+Be aware that this is quite demanding for the GPU.

 ### Sound settings

 General sound settings.

-**System volume** _(Unix and Windows only)_
+**System volume** _(Linux and Windows only)_

 As the name implies, this sets the overall system volume and not the volume specifically for ES-DE.
 Be aware that the volume change is applied only after leaving the sound settings menu.